Why Ramses II was Egypt's most powerful pharaoh – DW – 07/15/2024

 Why Ramses II was Egypt's most powerful pharaohJuly 15, 2024

-Ramses II was supposed to have been quite vain.
-But you can afford to be vain when you're a pharaoh, the ruler and protector of Egypt, the intermediary between man and the gods.
+Ramses II was documented as having been quite vain.
+But you can afford to be vain when you're a pharaoh, the ruler and protector of Egypt, the intermediary between humans and the gods.

-After he died, he was embalmed and preserved for eternity — but that's not the only reason his legacy was seared into the memory of future generations.
+After he died, Ramses II was embalmed and preserved for eternity — but that's not the only reason his legacy was seared into the memory of future generations.

 "Ramses was a great king who was a warrior.
 He made many battles and was the first one to have a peace treaty," explains Zahi Hawass, a renowned archaeologist and former antiquities minister of Egypt.
 "And he's a builder — everywhere you find traces."